selforganising/foundersandcoders/_includes/faq.md

 There are no academic requirements, but not everyone will be suited to the style of learning this course requires.
 You need to be self-motivated, prepared to work long hours, and committed to collaborative working.
 Coding also requires a deep curiosity about how things work and a certain stubbornness in the face of repeated failure.

 **Are there any restrictions on who can apply?**
 Anyone over the age of 18 can apply.
-We welcome applications from people aged 18-24 who live of have studied in Camden (and who typically make up around half our successful applicants).
+We welcome applications from people aged 18-24 who live of have studied in Camden (who typically make up around half of each cohort).

 **What happens after the course ends?**
-You will join the Founders & Coders community.
-We are also developing an apprenticeship programme for students who wish to continue working with us and developing their skills after the course ends.
+You will join the Founders & Coders community, which offers a growing range of opportunities for course gradautes.

+**Can you find projects for me to work on after I graduate?**
+Quite possibly.
+A number of our graduates have worked on freelance projects with us before moving on to other things.

 **I want to work on my own startup idea after the course.
 Can you help?**
 Through the course and through our alumni network, we will introduce you to a pool of potential co-founders and developers.
-And we are part of [Collective](http://camdencollective.co.uk/), who can offer you free co-working space and access to a wider startup community in Camden.
+And we are part of [Collective](http://camdencollective.co.uk/), which offers free co-working space and access to a wider startup community in Camden.

-**I want to work as a freelance developer after the course.
-Can you help?**
-We may be able to help you find opportunities to work on client projects after you graduate.

 **I want to find employment as a web developer after the course.
 Can you help?**
 We have a small roster of employers who have already given jobs to our graduates and are accepting applications for internships from our students.

-**What's this about apprenticeships?**
-It all depends on the availability of suitable projects, but we are likely to be running a pilot in August with some of our most recent graduates.

 **How long has the course been running?**
 The first course ran early in 2014 and the third cohort graduated in August.